 Before meeting with an attorney, you’ll need to document the current value of your property and its assessed value.

 Our law firm serves real estate clients in the greater Philadelphia region and across Pennsylvania and New Jersey.
-Best Law Firms recognized in their latest edition for real estate law in Philadelphia.
+The best Law Firm recognized us in their best edition for real estate law in Philadelphia.
 If you're ready to challenge your property tax assessments, call us.

 Property Tax Appeal Attorneys